2021 Summer COVID-19 Protocol Know before you go

 Enhanced safety measures

-- During our current phase of re-opening, only 200 visitors are permitted within the Historic Zone at one time.
-This is 30 – 50% of normal capacity to allow for safe physical distancing.
+- During our current phase of re-opening, only 400 visitors are permitted within the Historic Zone at one time.
+This is a reduction of normal capacity to allow for safe physical distancing.

 - Hand sanitizing stations and physical distancing measures and signage are in place throughout the site.

-- Additional outhouses have been placed in in the main parking lot and uptown.
+- Additional outhouses have been placed in the main parking lot and uptown.